 There are ideal sites for all types of businesses - manufacturing, warehouse/distribution, retail/commercial and even corporate and back offices.

 The advantages to locating in Humboldt Industrial Park aren't limited to the great location, in-place infrastructure and available workforce.
 Many sites in the park are designated Keystone Opportunity Zones (KOZ) which allows qualified companies to enjoy forgiveness from most state and local taxes through 2017 and, in some cases, 2019.

 This original, well-established section of the park is nearly full, but some vacancies still exist.
-Current tenants include Amazon.com, The Hershey Company, Aryzta, Graham Packaging, Tech Packaging and American Eagle Outfitters, the largest facility in Humboldt Industrial Park.
+Current tenants include Amazon.com, The Hershey Company, Aryzta, Graham Packaging, Nature's Bounty Co., Tech Packaging and American Eagle Outfitters, the largest facility in Humboldt Industrial Park.

 This section opened in the late 1990s and is also nearly full.
 Office Depot, the first tenant to Humboldt West, kicked off the development by building its largest distribution center here.
 Brake Parts Inc., Cargill Meat Solutions, FedEx Supply Chain, Michaels and First Quality Nonwovens also call this section home.